Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 Pausanias mentioned that a painting of this episode by Polygnotus (Polygnotos of Thasos?) was displayed in the Pinakotheke of the Propylaia of the Athens Acropolis (Description of Greece, Book 1, chapter 22, section 6).

-On the round shield is a relief depicting the young Achilles and Cheiron, depicted in the same way as on the sarcophagus above.
+On the round shield is a relief of the young Achilles and Cheiron, depicted in the same way as on the sarcophagus above.

 Mosaic panel of Achilles affronting Agamemnon, illustrating a scene from